 Use Rebuild Resources for re-compiling.
 Note that all files in the project are compiled or recompiled excluding the ones that are specifically excluded from the Validation.

 Evaluating Groovy expression

-- Launch the debugger session, as described in the section Debugging.
+Launch the debugger session, as described in the section Do not suspend code execution.

 When you reach a breakpoint, where you want to evaluate expression, press Alt+F8.

 In the Code Fragment Evaluation dialog box, select Groovy from the Language drop-down list, type the desired expression, and click Evaluate: